- Green Card replacement Overview

 1820 E. Skyharbor, Circle S, Floor 1

 All applicants will receive an appointment notice for a biometric processing at an ASC (application service center) near you in the mail and will also specify the documents to be submitted at the time of appointment.

-Replacement process takes time, generally 3-10 months or more it all depends on the case plus information provided.
+The green card replacement process takes time, generally 3-10 months or more, depending on the case and the information provided.

-If one must travel during the process of green card replacement either for employment or personal reasons, it is advisable to get their passport stamped with I-551 at the local USCIS office to indicate that the applicant has filed for a new card.
+If you must travel during the green card replacement process either for employment or personal reasons, it is advisable to get your passport stamped with I-551 at the local USCIS office to indicate that you have filed for a new green card.

 If your green card was lost or stolen while outside the United States, you will have to obtain a transportation letter in order to re-enter the US.
 Read about what to do for lost or stolen green card for more information.